 “On this planet of ours human culture and civilisation are indissolubly bound up with the presence of the Aryan.
 If he should be exterminated or subjugated, then the dark shroud of a new barbarian era would enfold the earth.”

 “To undermine the existence of human culture by exterminating its founders and custodians [i.e. Aryans] would be an execrable crime in the eyes of those who believe that the folk-idea lies at the basis of human existence.”

 “Whoever would dare to raise a profane hand against that highest image of God among His creatures [i.e. Aryans] would sin against the bountiful Creator of this marvel and would collaborate in the expulsion from Paradise.”

-So it is the Aryan race that is the “highest image of God among His creatures” and that allowing racial inter-mixing is sinful and contributing to a separation from God and his will.
+So it is the Aryan race that is the “highest image of God among His creatures”, and allowing racial inter-mixing is sinful and leads to a separation from God and his will.
 The “expulsion from Paradise” is both explicitly Christian and creationist and a harking back to the lost ideal, including racial purity.